 The definition itself is comprised of three main parts, but I decided to focus my presentation discussion on the part about conspiracy theories.
 I’ve adopted Michael Barkun’s concept of stigmatized knowledge into my definition.
 Stigmatized Knowledge describes “claims of truth rejected or ignored by institutions that are relied upon for validating such claims (e.g. universities, museums, scientific institutions)”, and the focus on a skepticism of knowledge-validating institutions defines stigmatized knowledge as a basic type of conspiracy theory.
 Barkun identified five varieties of stigmatized knowledge – forgotten knowledge, superseded knowledge, ignored knowledge, rejected knowledge, and suppressed knowledge.
 Though each type of stigmatized knowledge is slightly different, taken together these refer to the claims that some sort of “truth” is being hidden or kept out of sight.
 Which is something that appears in nearly all pseudoarchaeological theories.
 The next time you watch a pseudoarchaeological show, or read a pseudoarchaeological book, take a count of how many times you notice a reference to some sort of hidden truth or hidden history.
-This part of my presentation is actually from a larger paper I’ve written, where I go into my definition in much more detail, as well as provide a historiography of ancient astronaut theories and Atlantis theories in particular.
-My paper has been invited for publication in a special (sociological) journal issue about conspiracy theories, so hopefully I’ll be able to share that publication before the end of the year!
+This part of my presentation is actually from a larger paper I’ve written, where I go into my definition in much more detail, as well as provide a bit of a historiography of ancient astronaut theories and Atlantis theories in particular.
+My manuscript has been sitting with the journal editors for several months now, fingers crossed that I hear back soon about it because I really want to share it!

 The second part of my presentation was focused on examples of pseudoarchaeology in pop culture.
 I used Lost City Explorers as one example, and Arkworld (Vol. 1 and 2) for the second.
 My original plan with this presentation was to specifically focus on Atlantis, since Atlantis is featured in both comic series, but because Arkworld also includes many additional pseudoarchaeological theories I decided to let my focus go beyond Atlantis.
 My purpose in this section was two part – to share an example of how pseudoarchaeological theories may be unintentionally reinforced (Lost City Explorers), and to share an example of when pop culture audiences are intentionally pushed towards pseudoarchaeological theories (Arkworld).
 My point was that pseudoarchaeology has connections to alt-right and conspiracy theory movements and that pop culture can be incredibly influential (once I find a good home for it, I will write a paper about this), so when pop culture creators are pushing their audience towards pseudoarchaeology, what else are they also pushing their audience towards?